gabesouto/Trybe-Football-Club/README.md

 # TRYBE FOOTBALL CLUB
+## Overview

-In this project, I developed a back-end using Node.js and Express, employing TypeScript to enhance code security and maintainability.
+In this project, I developed a full-stack application using Node.js and Express, employing TypeScript to enhance code security and maintainability.
 I used Docker to containerize the application, making it easily scalable and distributable.
 To ensure user authentication and authorization, I implemented the use of JWT (JSON Web Tokens) in the API.
-Data modeling was performed with Sequelize, ensuring data integrity according to the business rules provided in the project, providing seamless integration between the back-end and front-end layers.
+Data modeling was performed with Sequelize, ensuring data integrity according to the business rules provided in the project, providing seamless integration between the back-end and front-end layers and for the frontend I used React and CS.

 <br />